miamiww/ElectronicText/final_project/README.md

 ## WELCOME TO
 ### the code for Welcome To, an automated conference talk

-__slideshare.py__ is the main script, which handles all of the webdriving and theatrical timing
+__slideshare.py__ is the main script, which handles all of the webdriving and theatrical timing, there is some tesseract and reactrnn code hanging around there, pay it no mind

 __custom\_markov.py__ is the module where all the markov model functions got moved after refactoring